ionathanch/scraps/README.md

 * PropExt.idr: A reproduction of the proof in [this paper](https://doi.org/10.23638/LMCS-16(2:14)2020) that impredicativity with some form of propositional extensionality yields non-normalization.
   The final `Omega` term will not compute since Idris doesn't have a proof-irrelevant `Prop`.
+* PropImpred.agda: Another reproduction of the proofs in the above, but without using any notion of equality explicitly.
 * PredExt.agda: A straightforward proof that propositional extensionality follows from predicate extensionality.
 * FunExt: An attempt at adding function extensionality as a constructor for the equality type.
   This appears to require an additional parametricity property.